 Jahan Kalantar trades on compassion.
-It is a theme he returns to in conversation and is the ethos he says led him to establish his law firm, Executive Legal, with a friend from law school.
+It is a theme he returns to in conversation and is the ethos he says led him to establish his law firm, Executive Law Group, with a friend from law school.

 At just 30, he has a whole other career in financial services under his belt and enjoyed a three-year stint at the NSW Bar reading under former Supreme Court Justice Greg James QC.
 For the past year, Kalantar has been teaching evening classes for the Top Education Institute’s Sydney City School of Law.

 How has this legal wunderkind done so much in such little time?
 Kalantar puts it down to a combination of nerdiness and being intensively driven in his pursuit of self-improvement.
 He also confesses to working long hours and says none of it would be possible without the help and support of a loving partner.
 Does he consider himself successful?
 No, he says, because the person he was yesterday is his greatest competitor.

 Sporting a seriously styled moustache and a three-piece suit, Kalantar claims to have taken his sartorial cue from the man on the cylindrical Pringles potato chip packet.
 Or, maybe he was inspired by the iconic face of Monopoly, Rich Uncle Pennybags.

 Whatever the case, he isn’t sure he would know who he was if he shaved it off.
 Maintaining the silly facial hair is just a way for people, clients especially, to feel they can relate to him on the same level, says Kalantar.